netkenny1/URL-shortner/Report.md

 - Environment variables for configuration
 - Health endpoints for load balancer integration

+**Note on Platform Selection:**
+I initially intended to deploy to Azure Container Instances as suggested in class, but was unable to locate the Azure credentials that were provided.
+As a result, I proceeded with Google Cloud Run, which offers similar serverless container deployment capabilities and integrates well with GitHub Actions for CI/CD automation.
+The application architecture is platform-agnostic and can be easily adapted to Azure or other cloud platforms once the appropriate credentials are available.

 ### 4.3 Environment Configuration

 The application supports environment-based configuration: